gar6920/3D-V2/memory bank/progress.md

 Current state: The game now has fully functional first-person controls with proper mouse look implementation.
 The UI provides clear instructions and smooth transitions between states.
 All edge cases are handled, including browser compatibility and error states.

 Status: Ready for Step 9 implementation.

+## Step 9: Implement Collision Detection - COMPLETED
+- Implemented AABB (Axis-Aligned Bounding Box) collision detection system in collision.js:
+  - Added constants for player collision box dimensions:
+    - PLAYER_WIDTH: 0.5 units (for both width and depth)
+    - PLAYER_HEIGHT: 1.8 units
+  - Implemented checkCollisions function that:
+    - Creates player AABB from camera position
+    - Creates cube AABBs from their positions and sizes
+    - Uses checkAABBCollision utility to test for intersections
+    - Returns true if any collision is detected
+- Modified controls.js to integrate collision detection:
+  - Added import for checkCollisions function
+  - Updated updateControls to handle collisions:
+    - Stores previous position before movement
+    - Applies movement
+    - Checks for collisions
+    - Reverts to previous position if collision occurs
+- Verified collision system works:
+  - Player cannot walk through cubes
+  - Movement is blocked when colliding with objects
+  - Collision detection works from all angles
+  - Looking around still works when colliding
+  - Movement in non-colliding directions still works

+Current state: The game now has fully functional collision detection, preventing the player from walking through objects while maintaining smooth movement and camera controls.
+The implementation uses efficient AABB collision detection and properly integrates with the existing movement system.

+Status: Ready for Step 10 implementation after validation.